 Symptoms of urethritis are often worse in the morning and may include:

 - abnormal discharge from your urethra

 - an unusual painful itching sensation inside your urethra

 Tests and Diagnosis

-Urethritis is treated with antibiotics.
-It is important to take all the medication as directed, even if you start to feel better.
-Go back to see your health care provider if you still have symptoms after you finish your medication.
+Urethritis is treated with prescription antibiotics.
+It is important to take all your medications as directed.
+If you miss any doses, the infection may not be cured.
+Go back to your health care provider if this happens, or if you still have symptoms a week after starting treatment.

 Download and print this page (below).